CGurity/SDA/en/_activities/0302-Introduction-to-protocols.md

     Responsibles for each step

-4. With consent in the group on the steps of the procedure to take, ask at what point should establish communication with the organization's external stakeholders.
+4. Once the group has reached consensus on the steps of the procedure, ask at what point communication with the organization's external stakeholders should be established.
 The idea behind this is to write down these mentioned communication points as new steps (ideally in a different color) in order to include them into steps of the procedure by rearranging the existing ones.
     * These communications are normally mandatory or highly desirable to resolve the incident, such as networks of allies, external suppliers, etc.
     * It is possible that in the same dynamic of the activity, this communications map developed in step 2 has been advanced naturally.
 In that case, by completing any missing communication and continuing would be enough.
     * For each step related to external communications, verify that it always appears who would be contacted, either in the step or in the person in charge.